 The floor is inflatable and I would recommend inflating that sucker as much as possible.
 It should feel like a board when standing on it, and the last thing you want is for it to feel mushy while you are trying to stand and cast.

 Flycraft included some seat hardware to make the seats removable but I did not install them.
 I have found little need to remove the seats and by bolting the seats straight to the frame they feel way more secure.
-Yet, it took some adjustments to get the rowers seat just right, so bringing a screwdriver with you on the first couple floats is useful.
+Yet, it took some adjustments to get the rowers seat just right, so bringing some wrenches with you on the first couple floats is useful.

 As for the gear rack, the damn edges were wicked sharp and cut the hands of my buddies when they tried to grab hold of it.
 I had to file the edges down and then spray paint back over the whole thing.
 Hopefully Flycraft will fix that issue.

 Overall, I been extremely impressed and happy with my Flycraft.
-An although this is just an initial review I will post later reviews/lessons learned as I continue to use the raft.
+An although this is just an initial review I will continue to update it as the seasons go on.
 The versatility and build of this raft was what drew me to it over some other brands.
 It will be enjoyable seeing where I will take this raft and the rivers, streams, and lakes that can now be fully explored.